Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Introduction

 \section{Introduction}

 Handling missing data often requires some assumptions about the response mechanism.
-If the study variable does not affect the probability of the response, the response mechanism is called ignorable.
-If, on the other hand, the response probability of a study variable depends on that variable directly, the response mechanism is called nonignorable \citep{Little02}.
-A nonignorable nonresponse is more troublesome than an ignorable one, because the response probability cannot be verified using the observed study variables only.
-Thus, to estimate the parameters in the response model under a nonignorable nonresponse, additional assumptions about the study variable are often required.
+If the study variable does not affect the probability of the response, the response mechanism is called missing at random (MAR) \citep{rubin76}.
+If, on the other hand, the response probability of a study variable depends on that variable directly, the response mechanism is called not missing at random (NMAR) \citep{little02}.
+Under NMAR, the response probability cannot be verified using the observed study variables only, therefore, additional assumptions about the study variable are often required.

 Let $r$ be the response indicator of the study variable $y$ with auxiliary variable $x$, where $r$ takes $1$ if $y$ is observed, and takes $0$ otherwise.
-An ignorable nonresponse can be understood as the conditional independence of $r$ and $y$ given $\bm{x}$, namely $r \perp y \mid \bm{x}$. \citet{diggle94} proposed a fully parametric approach to analyze nonignorable nonresponse data; their method requires two parametric models: (i) an outcome model, $y \mid \bm{x}$; and (ii) a response model, $r\mid \bm{x}, y$.
+In this paper, we consider a situation where the study variable $y$ is subject to missingness.
+Ignorable nonresponse or MAR can be understood as the conditional independence of $r$ and $y$ given $x$, namely $r \perp y \mid x$, which is usually untestable. \citet{greenlees82} and \citet{diggle94} proposed a fully parametric approach to analyze nonignorable nonresponse data; their method requires two parametric models: (i) an outcome model, $[y \mid x]$; and (ii) a response model $[r\mid x, y]$.
 In practice, it is difficult to verify models (i) and (ii), because some of $Y$ are not observed.
-In the fully parametric approach, model identification and model misspecification can be a problem, and sensitivity analysis has been recommended \citep{scharfstein99,rotnitzky01,verbeke01,tsiatis06}. \citet{sverchkov08} and \citet{riddles16} proposed a fully parametric approach that uses different model specifications based on (i) $y \mid \bm{x}, r=1$, and (ii) $r \mid \bm{x}, y$.
-Their approach is more practical, because one can verify a model for $[y \mid \bm{x}, r=1]$ from the responses; however, because it is a fully parametric approach, it is still subject to model misspecification.
+For the fully parametric approach, model identification and model misspecification can be a problem, and sensitivity analysis becomes necessary \citep{scharfstein99,rotnitzky01,verbeke01,tsiatis06}. \citet{sverchkov08} and \citet{riddles16} proposed a fully parametric approach that uses different model specifications based on (i) $[y \mid x, r=1]$, and (ii) $[r \mid x, y]$.
+Their approach is attractive because one can verify a model for $[y \mid x, r=1]$ from the observed responses; however, because it is a fully parametric approach, it is still subject to model misspecification error.